aytacworld/express/README.md

 - @aytacworld/express-oauth
   Adding a oauth server code
 - @aytacworld/express-database-mongo
+  Database needed for login and oauth plugins using mongodb as database
+- @aytacworld/express-database-memory (!!!
+DO NOT USE IN PRODUCTION)
-  Database needed for login and oauth plugins
+  Database needed for login and oauth plugins using in-memory as database

 ## TODO

-- eslint all files
 - testing

 ## MIT License